kinbote42/WP_tests/README.md

 # WP_tests
-A place for various WordPress plugins I come up with,
+A place for various WordPress plugins I come up with.